Kirk Ferentz

 Kirk James Ferentz (born August 1, 1955) is an American football coach.
-He is the current head football coach at the University of Iowa, a position he has held since the 1999 season.
+He is the head football coach at the University of Iowa, a position he has held since the 1999 season.
 From 1990 to 1992, Ferentz was the head football coach at the University of Maine.
-He has also served as an assistant coach with the Cleveland Browns and Baltimore Ravens of the National Football League (NFL).
+He was also an assistant coach with the Cleveland Browns and Baltimore Ravens of the National Football League (NFL).
 Ferentz played college football as a linebacker at the University of Connecticut from 1974 to 1976.
 Since 2017, he has been the longest tenured FBS coach with one program.
-Ferentz is the all-time wins leader at Iowa.
+Ferentz is the all-time wins and losses leader in the Big Ten Conference.

 Playing career

 Ferentz played high school football at Upper St. Clair High School near Pittsburgh, Pennsylvania.
 He was a standout linebacker and fullback, playing under Joe Moore, eventual offensive line coach at Pitt and Notre Dame.
 Ferentz also played baseball as a standout left-handed pitcher.
 In 1973, Ferentz committed to play football at the University of Connecticut.
 He was a football captain and an academic all-Yankee Conference linebacker at Connecticut.
 Ferentz was a team football captain and was named the ECAC Division II Defensive Player of the Week after 12 tackles and two fumble recoveries in a win against UMass.
-Ferentz' pregame speech against Boston University helped inspire the Huskies to their only home win of his senior season.
+Ferentz's pregame speech against Boston University helped inspire the Huskies to their only home win of his senior season.
 Ferentz was named academic all-conference and earned defensive MVP honors.
 He served as a student assistant at Connecticut in 1977 under head coach Walt Nadzak.